Yoshyn/IsPwned/README.md

 # TODO :

-  * Translations
+  * Manage a popup with a link to ihavebeenpwned.com & some explications
   * Manage a popup to enter an email if the site is pwned
     * Retrieve all email in field into the page to prefield the popup ?
-  * Notification the first time we navigate on a pwned website ?